 Keep an eye on market trends and try to align your contract renewals with periods of softer demand if possible.
 A spend management portal can provide the data and insights you need to understand these cycles.
 While you can’t always control the timing, being aware of market conditions allows you to enter negotiations with realistic expectations and a stronger position.

-Avoid These Costly LTL Negotiation Mistakes
+Avoid These Common LTL Negotiation Mistakes

 Even the most seasoned shippers can fall into a few common traps during LTL rate negotiations.
 Getting the best deal isn’t just about securing a big discount; it’s about understanding the total cost of your agreement.
 By sidestepping these mistakes, you can protect your bottom line and build a more predictable shipping budget.
 Let’s walk through the four biggest pitfalls to watch out for.